Landscape architecture student Taylor Weik recently represented the landscape architecture program in Washington, DC at ASLA Advocacy Day 2015.

-We will be holding a memorial gathering to remember Dina Radjabalipour this Wednesday, April 22 beginning at 6pm in the fourth floor hallway of Carpenter Hall.
-Faculty and friends of Dina will share memories that represent a short story about her personality, life experiences, and her time at WSU.
+A memorial gathering to remember Dina Radjabalipour was held on Wednesday, April 22 at 6pm in the fourth floor hallway of Carpenter Hall.
+Faculty and friends of Dina shared memories that represented a short story about her personality, life experiences, and her time at WSU.

 Every year, the Center for Civic Engagement (CCE) offers a variety of environmental service projects for students, faculty, and staff as part of Earth Day.
 The School of Design + Construction has partnered with the CCE to help sponsor this year’s keynote speaker Alex Steffen.